BatoolMM/R-markdown/_episodes/06-adding-footnotes.md

 > ## Time to Knit!
-> To see the footnote you just created.
+> Take a look at the footnote you have just created.
 {: .checklist}

 ## Creating Hyperlinks